EoinKanro/fake-rest/README.md

 - body - request body
 - uri - uri of controller
 - headers - headers from request, spring object
-- [controllerData](core/src/main/java/io/github/ivanrosw/fakerest/core/model/ControllerData.java) - collection with data for all collection controllers
+- [controllerData](core/src/main/java/io/github/eoinkanro/fakerest/core/model/ControllerData.java) - collection with data for all collection controllers
-- [jsonUtils](core/src/main/java/io/github/ivanrosw/fakerest/core/utils/JsonUtils.java) - utils to work with json
+- JsonUtils - utils to work with json
-- [systemUtils](core/src/main/java/io/github/ivanrosw/fakerest/core/utils/SystemUtils.java) - it has just one method for now - sleep
+- SystemUtils- it has just one method for now - sleep

-Groovy code should return [GroovyAnswer](core/src/main/java/io/github/ivanrosw/fakerest/core/model/GroovyAnswer.java)
+Groovy code should return [GroovyAnswer](core/src/main/java/io/github/eoinkanro/fakerest/core/model/GroovyAnswer.java)

 You don't need to write "import..." of GroovyAnswer, HttpStatus, JsonUtils, ControllerData, HttpHeaders, ObjectNode.
 It will be appended automatically.
 But imports are necessary if you want to import something else.